rhsgsa/threat-detection-demo/README.md

 			openshift-install create install-config

-	*   Set the compute pool to 1 replica with `p3.8xlarge` intances, and set the control plane to a single master (you will need to have `yq` installed)
+	*   Set the compute pool to 2 replicas with `p3.8xlarge` intances, and set the control plane to a single master (you will need to have `yq` installed)

 			mv install-config.yaml install-config-old.yaml

-			yq '.compute[0].replicas=1' < install-config-old.yaml \
+			yq '.compute[0].replicas=2' < install-config-old.yaml \
 			| \
 			yq '.compute[0].platform = {"aws":{"zones":["ap-southeast-1a"], "type":"p3.8xlarge"}}' \
 			| \